Highpoint2000/webserver-logger/README.md

 - The filter mode is active at start
 - FMLIST Link only appears in the log files if an OMID was stored in the script
 - Proxy server adjustments (thanks to _zer0_gravity_!)
+- Download adjustments are the scanner log files

 ## Installation notes: